-Daniel Fuster *, Kaku So-Armah, Debbie M. Cheng , Sharon M. Coleman , Natalia Gnatienko, Dmitry Lioznov, Evgeny M. Krupitsky , Matthew S. Freiberg and Jeffrey H. Samet
+Daniel Fuster *, Kaku So-Armah, Debbie M. Cheng , Sharon M. Coleman , Natalia Gnatienko, Dmitry Lioznov, Evgeny M. Krupitsky , Matthew S. Freiberg and Jeffrey H. Samet Pages 324 - 331 ( 8 )

 Background: Cannabinoid receptors play a role in acute and chronic liver injury, but human studies addressing the impact of cannabis use on liver fibrosis have shown mixed results.

-Results: Participants (n=248) were mostly male (72.6%), young (median age of 33.9 years), infected with HCV (87.9%) and not with advanced immunosuppression (median CD4 count 462).
-Cannabis use was uncommon (12.4%) and the prevalence of advanced liver disease was 21.7%.
+Results: Participants (n=248) were mostly male (72.6%), young (median age of 33.9 years), infected with HCV (87.9%), and did not have advanced immunosuppression (median CD4 count 465).
+Cannabis use was uncommon (12.4%), and the prevalence of advanced liver disease was 21.7%.
 The prevalence of ALF was similar among those who used cannabis compared to those who did not (25.8% vs. 21.7%).
-We were unable to detect an association between cannabis use and ALF (adjusted odds ratio: 1.28, 95% confidence interval: 0.53-3.12, p=0.59) in logistic regression models adjusting for age, sex, heavy drinking, BMI and CD4 cell count.
+We were unable to detect an association between cannabis use and ALF (adjusted odds ratio: 1.28, 95% confidence interval: 0.53-3.12, p=0.59) in logistic regression models adjusting for age, sex, heavy drinking, BMI, and CD4 cell count.

-Cannabis, Liver fibrosis, Alcohol, HIV, HCV, FIB-4.
+Cannabis, liver fibrosis, alcohol, HIV, HCV, FIB-4.